-Repairing errors in JPEG data stream
+Repairing errors in JPEG data stream using the Byte Editor

 - If you find it easier to learn by watching someone, I still recommend you to read the following, but I also made a narrated video of about 30 minutes.